-PRK is well suited for people with thin corneas or certain other corneal abnormalities where using a microkeratome might not be the best choice.
-Also it may be preferred for those in the United States military where PRK is the approved procedure for those in active combat and certain other positions.
-PRK has been approved by the FDA for myopia since 1995 and for hyperopia since 1998 and enjoys an excellent safety profile.
+PRK is well suited for people with thin corneas or certain other corneal abnormalities, for whom using a microkeratome may not be the best choice.
+Also, PRK is the approved procedure for those in active combat and certain other positions in the United States military.
+PRK has been approved by the FDA for myopia since 1995 and for hyperopia since 1998, and it has an excellent safety record.
 Since it does not use a microkeratome, there is no risk of flap complications.
-In PRK to correct myopia, the steep cornea is made flatter by removing tissue from the center of the cornea.
+To correct myopia with PRK, the steep cornea is made flatter by removing tissue from the center of the cornea.
 To correct hyperopia, the flat cornea is made steeper by removing tissue from the outer edges of the cornea.
 To correct astigmatism, the cornea is transformed into a more spherical shape.

-Photorefractive Keratectomy PRK Process
+The Photorefractive Keratectomy Procedure

 Photorefractive Keratectomy Candidates

 Those best suited for photorefractive keratectomy are people with moderate levels of myopia, hyperopia, or astigmatism who have corneal abnormalities that make them unsuited for LASIK.
 An example of a corneal abnormality would be a thin cornea.
 However, PRK may also be used for people with high prescription levels.
 Up to 95 percent of myopic people qualify for PRK surgery.
 Still, there are several criteria one must meet, including: